dcgtc/dgrants/README.md

 cp contracts/.env.template contracts/.env
 ```

-You will have to supply an [Infura](https://infura.io/) Project ID.
+You will have to supply an [Alchemy](https://www.alchemy.com//) API Key.
 An account with their free tier is sufficient for development.
 You'll also need a [Fleek](https://fleek.co/) IPFS endpoint key in your .env file.

 ### Develop